samcennis/Watson-Assistant-Customer-Self-Service/README.md

 * Check https://<YOUR_APP_NAME>.mybluemix.net/red to confirm you see the same Node-RED flow as you imported locally.
 If not, then your app did not successfully conenct to Cloudant.
 * The app should now be available at https://<YOUR_APP_NAME>.mybluemix.net

-### Optional UI configuration
+### Optional UI configuration to display
-* You can use /public/js/addCognosIFrame.js.template to embed your own Cognos content in an iframe.
-Just add a URL.
+* You can use /public/js/addCognosIFrame.js.template to embed your own Cognos content in an iframe to display in the UI under the "Dashboard tab".
+Just add the URL to your Cognos Dashboard, and it will display in an iframe.
+(The URL must be accessible on the public internet.)

+### Optional Voice Agent configuration
+* You can enable a voice channel for the conversational assistant with the "Voice Agent for Watson" service on IBM Cloud, enabling end users to call a telephone number to communicate with it.
+* Follow the [Getting Started instructions](https://cloud.ibm.com/docs/services/voice-agent?topic=voice-agent-getting-started).
+I recommend following the instructions for creating a SIP trunk with Twilio under Step 2.